-A disadvantaged neighbourhood that is known only to most commuters as the last station before Stratford on the line into Liverpool Street
+A relatively disadvantaged neighbourhood that is known only to most commuters as the last station before Stratford on the Elizabeth line into central London

 In 1638 the Ilford-based merchant Richard Lee migrated to America, where he acquired an estate at Maryland Point on the Potomac River.
 After 20 years he returned to Ilford and bought land at Stratford, where he built a house that he called Maryland Point.
 The house was assessed for nine hearths in 1662, indicating that it was a building of substantial proportions.
 It was sold in 1678 and its subsequent fate is not known.